StatisticalRL/.github/profile/README.md

-## Statistical Reinforcemnt Learning
+## Statistical Reinforcement Learning

 In this repository, you will find 4 pacakages:

-- environments: This defines several Reinforcement Learning environments, especially discrete (tabular) Markov Decision Processes and Multi-armed Bandits.
+- **environments**: This defines several Reinforcement Learning environments, especially discrete (tabular) Markov Decision Processes and Multi-armed Bandits.
-- learners:  This defines several Reinforcement Learning learning agents, including classical UCB algorithm for bandits or UCRL2 for Markov Decision Processes.
+- **learners**:  This defines several Reinforcement Learning learning agents, including classical UCB algorithm for bandits or UCRL2 for Markov Decision Processes.
-- experiments: This defines useful tools to run and compare regret of multiple algorithms in the same environment, producing regret plots and log files directly usable in a research article.
+- **experiments**: This defines useful tools to run and compare regret of multiple algorithms in the same environment, producing regret plots and log files directly usable in a research article.
-- articles: A list of articles using this library, with companion code to fully reproduce experiments from  these articles (using the version of the lib available at that time)
+- **articles**: A list of articles using this library, with companion code to fully reproduce experiments from  these articles (using the version of the lib available at that time)

 <!--